Patanjali offers the Eight Limbs of Yoga as a path for cultivating wisdom and inner knowing.

 If you are curious about this new 8-part online course with Jivana Heyman, we invite you to join the first session as a FREE course preview.

-Enter your details below to register to receive access to this 2-hour session with Jivana Heyman, Yama: Ethics as a Yoga Practice, on November 13th, as a preview of the full course.
+Enter your details below to register to receive access to a 2-hour session with Jivana Heyman, Yama: Ethics as a Yoga Practice, on November 13th, as a preview of the full course.
 (If you are unable to join live, that's okay!
 Registration for this free course preview will also include access to the captioned replay).

 Session 2

-Monday November 17th, 2025
+Monday November 17th

 11am-1pm PT | 2pm-4pm ET